ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Experiments

 \textbf{Baselines.} We select two representative baseline methods for comparison: \textbf{(1) Direct Answering (DA)}, which generates responses using the original, unmodified prompt, and \textbf{(2) OverThinking} \cite{kumar2025overthinkslowdownattacksreasoning}, a context-agnostic injection attack.
 OverThinking constructs a universal attack template that can be inserted into arbitrary contexts.
 This attack template incorporates a meticulously designed decoy task aimed at significantly increasing the reasoning complexity, accompanied by a set of explicit execution instructions to guide the model in completing the decoy task.

 \textbf{Implementation Details.} For the closed-source models, o3 and o3-mini, we utilize the official API and maintained default hyperparameter configurations.
 For the open-source models, QwQ-32B and Qwen3-32B, we employ the vLLM library for efficient inference on NVIDIA H200 GPUs.
 The decoding is configured with a temperature of 0.6, a top-p of 0.95, and a max-model-len of 40960.
-Note that for the AIME 2024/2025 on the open-source models, we sample 8 responses per question and report the average performance.
+Note that for the AIME 2024/2025, we sample 4 responses per question for the closed-source models and 8 for the open-source models, and report the average performance.